 - In the Online version, data is backed up automatically and secured by Intuit servers.
 In the Desktop version, you need to create and set up the data backup plan manually.

-- Data on QuickBooks Online can be accessed from multiple devices such as mobile, PC and Mac.
+- One advantage of Quickbooks Online is the ability to try it for 30 days free.
+Data on QuickBooks Online can be accessed from multiple devices such as mobile, PC and Mac.
 In case of QuickBooks Desktop, data can be accessed using either a PC or Mac only, depending on the version you have installed.

 - The Online version offers accessibility to different users in different locations at the same time.
 You’d need to purchase hosting services to allow the same kind of accessibility in the Desktop version.